 How does the employee experience affect the customer experience?

 The most obvious reason why the EX affects the customer experience is that whatever your employees are experiencing comes across in their interactions with your customers.
-The single most influential element in the EX is the employee’s professional relationship with their leader.
-It follows from this that we can influence the customer experience through our leadership practices.
+The single most influential element to EX is the employee’s professional relationship with their leader.
+It follows from this that we can influence customer experience through our leadership practices.

 Company culture and the employee experience